First Measurement of the EMC Effect in $^{10}$B and $^{11}$B: Experimental Details and Analysis

-The detector hut also includes four hodoscope planes (three planes of scintillators and one quartz bar plane) for triggering and timing, as well as a gas Cherenkov (filled with 1 atm of CO$_2$) and a lead-glass calorimeter for electron identification.
-The detector package also includes another gas Cherenkov (typically filled with C$_4$F$_8$O at pressures below 1 atm) and an aerogel detector; these last two detectors were not needed in this experiment as they are primarily used for separation of pions, kaons, and protons rather than electron identification.
 Additional measurements at the same central angle but over a reduced kinematic range were also made in the High Momentum Spectrometer (HMS).
 Since the HMS was used extensively in the Jefferson Lab 6~GeV program, its performance and acceptance are more thoroughly understood than those of the SHMS and was used as a systematic check of the resulting target cross section ratios.

 For the results presented in this work, measurements were made at a single SHMS central angle (21$^\circ$) and three central momentum settings; $P_0=3.3$, 4.0, and 5.1 GeV.
 These spectrometer settings resulted in a coverage in Bjorken $x$ of 0.3 to 0.95, while the negative of the four-momentum transfer squared, $Q^2$, varied from 4.3 to 8.3~GeV$^2$.
 The invariant mass of the hadronic system, $W$, is larger than 2~GeV (i.e. above the nominal nucleon resonance region) up to $x\approx0.7$.